Versatile Recording & Control

-Remotely control your shaker or monitor your collecting data with any mobile device.
-Use it to select, start, and stop tests.
-Use it with sine tests to easily change sweep direction, amplitude, or hold frequency.
+Control your shaker or monitor signals from anywhere and on any mobile device.
+Use it to select, start, and stop a test running on any VR hardware.
+In Sine test mode, easily change the sweep direction, amplitude, or hold frequency.

 Measure minimum, current, and maximum acceleration in each of your mobile device’s accelerometer axes.
 Zero out acceleration to calibrate for an uneven surface.